jorgEVOplasmids/CRISPRi_pOXA48/README.md

 ### Phylogenetic tree

-To represent the sequence types considered in our study, we measured the phylogenetic distances between the strains (see SCRIPT), and represented the resulting tree using [iTOL](https://itol.embl.de/))
+To represent the sequence types considered in our study, we measured the phylogenetic distances between the strains (default [mashtree](https://github.com/lskatz/mashtree) command), and represented the resulting tree using [iTOL](https://itol.embl.de/))

 ### pOXA-48 fitness effects